JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 1) Generate a data structure with different shapes (two non-linear, one gaussian, one linear, one cone in 5-D simplex) and fit different NLDR

-2) Add background noise to the same data by linking two or three clusters, then discuss how single and complete linkage affect for the solutions
+2) Add noise dimensions to the same data by linking two or three clusters, then discuss how single and complete linkage affect for the solutions

 # Discussion